MubinMuhammad/MinimalSwayFX/README.md

 - [Alacritty](https://github.com/alacritty/alacritty) for the terminal.
   The themes are from [Alacritty-Theme](https://github.com/alacritty/alacritty-theme)
 - [Mako](https://github.com/emersion/mako), as the notification daemon.
-- [Bemenu](https://github.com/Cloudef/bemenu), as the application launcher.
+- [Tofi](https://github.com/philj56/tofi), as the application launcher.
+Also, has given the gruvchad theme from NvChad.
 - Swaybar & [i3status](https://github.com/i3/i3status), as the status bar.
 - Wallpapers, got some dark forest and sunny forest wallpapers from [Pexels](https://www.pexels.com) & [Unsplash](https://unsplash.com/).